 College Catalog

-Description: The Disability Studies (A.A.) explores disability from historical, cultural, philosophical, psychological and socio-political perspectives and from multiple disciplinary -and interdisciplinary- angles.
+Disability Studies (A.A.)– The Disability Studies (A.A.) explores disability from historical, cultural, philosophical, psychological and socio-political perspectives and from multiple disciplinary and interdisciplinary angles.
 Job opportunities may be found in developmental or physical disability service agencies, independent living centers, mental health centers, schools, geriatric and vocational rehabilitation agencies.
 It may also lead to employment in organizations promoting disability rights, advocacy and activism.
 Graduates are prepared to work effectively with individuals with many different disabilities, disorders, or conditions.
 Credits earned may be applied toward a B.A. in Disability Studies, Psychology or related fields.

 Course Descriptions: Online or PDF